-A moment of pastoral crisis occurred on Christmas Eve 1987.
-Between the two scheduled candlelight services at the First Presbyterian Church of Bakerstown, PA, was sufficient time for the one remaining pastoral visit Rev. Donn Ed had yet to make.
-The household lived not far from the church.
-They were an impoverished family whom he had visited several times before.
+A moment of pastoral crisis occurred on Christmas Even 1987.
+Between the two scheduled candlelight services at the First Presbyterian Church of Bakerstown, PA, there was sufficient time for the one remaining pastoral visit Rev. Donn Ed had yet to make.
+The house was not far from the church.
+The family was impoverished.
+He knew it well, as he already had visited it several times.
 The single mother and her five little children resided in a small, 2-room concrete block building at the end of a quiet lane.
-His call upon the household would include the delivery of a bag full of groceries, a big holiday turkey, a sack of potatoes and a cash gift of 50 dollars.
-The church served nearly 50 disadvantaged households in this way every Christmas season, and he was proud to represent such a caring program.
+His visit would include the delivery of a bag of groceries, a holiday turkey, and a cash gift of 50 dollars.
+The church served nearly 50 disadvantaged households in this way every Christmas season.

-Donn drove to this family’s home, delivered the gifts from the church and visited a while with the mother and her children.
-She thanked him, with tears of emotion, for the gifts.
-As he struggled with a response, it seemed as if time suddenly slowed to a near stop as he absorbed the suffering that surrounded him.
-There in the corner, an open firebox was glowing, fueled with wood from pallets she had scavenged from local businesses.
-Across the room on a cardboard box, which served as an end table, was a sprig of evergreen, decorated with pieces of paper and string.
-This was the only Christmas tree the children would enjoy.
+Donn drove to this family’s home, delivered the gifts from the church and visited a while.
+Through tears of joy and appreciation, the impoverished mother thanked him for the gifts.
+Don struggled with his response.
+Time seemed to suddenly slow to near stop as he absorbed the suffering that surrounded him.
+There in the corner was an open firebox fueled with wood from pallets the mother scavenged from local businesses.
+Across the room on a cardboard box serving as an end table, an evergreen spring was decorated with pieces of paper string.
+This was the only Christmas tree the children enjoyed.
 Crates and planks served as makeshift furniture.
-The bare concrete walls were dark with smoke from the fireplace.
-The poor-quality windows served more effectively as vents.
+The bare concrete concrete walls were dark with soot from the firebox.
+The window’s poor-quality served more effectively as vents.
 The concrete floor was carpeted with flattened cardboard cartons.
 As Donn silently observed these conditions, his heart broke for the children around him.
 He wondered how life would feel for a young person caught in the grip of poverty.

-Donn looked toward the mother in preparation for his departure and deeply struggled for words that would allow him to leave gracefully.
-Finding none, Donn grasped at a phrase often used in the pastorate when nothing else can be said.
-“My prayers will be with you,” he easily remarked as he opened the door.
-She thanked him, and he took her response as the most appropriate moment in which to exit the situation.
-As Donn walked hurriedly away from the house, he rationalized that his quick pace was related to the upcoming worship service at the church.
-Deep inside his soul, however, Donn sensed he had been somewhere he had never been before.
-He felt confronted by the tension between pastoral propriety and professionalism and the suffering servanthood of Christ whom he ostensibly represented.
-As Donn got into the car to drive away, he looked back, once again, to the little concrete house and considered that the living Lord was approaching the flimsy front door to be in the company of the people inside, even as he was anxious to speed away.
+In looking at the mother as he prepared to leave, Donn deeply struggled for words that would allow him to exit gracefully.
+Finding none, he grasped at a phrase often used in the pastorate when nothing else could be said.
+“My prayers will be with you,” he remarked as he opened the door.
+She thanked him.
+As Donn walked away from the house, he sensed something that he never felt before.
+In him, he experienced a conflict between pastoral propriety and the suffering servanthood of Christ whom he ostensibly represented.
+As he drove away, Donn sensed that the living Lord was entering the house of that needy family.